hantsy/jakartaee8-starter-boilerplate/docs/03run-wildfly-mvn.md

-# Deploying and Running apps on Wildfly Server using Wildfly Maven plugin
+# Deploying applications to Wildfly Server using Wildfly Maven plugin

 Redhat Wildfly has official maven plugin support for application deployment and application server management.